titoine54/new-shoe-store/README.md

 - start inventory generator (websocket): `.\websocketd.exe --port=8080 ruby .\inventory.rb`
 - start the client service: `ruby.exe .\client.rb`
 - start rails server: `rails server`
+  - run `rails db:migrate` to configure the db if necessary

 # Details
 - The inventory generator publishes information about the changes in inventory to a websocket.
 - The client service connects to this socket and listens for the data.
 When the data is received, it is parsed, then set over a HTTP call to the rails server
 - The rails server receives the inventory update.
 The controller associated with the route saves the information in the database:
+  - Records the sale in teh SaleEvent model for auditiing purposes
   - Creates the store if necessary
   - Creates the model if necessary
   - Updates the associated entry in the inventory table (create or update)